Composer: Claudio Monteverdi

 Poppea’s Rome is startlingly cynical and sexually explicit, written for a sophisticated, worldly 17th century Italian audience.
 It has half-a-dozen characters: most of them amoral, depraved, ruthless, and weak, but all psychologically convincing.

-Poppaea Sabina herself is the ambitious courtesan who sleeps her way to power.
+Poppaea Sabina is the ambitious courtesan who sleeps her way to power.
 “She had every asset except goodness,” Tacitus wrote; “advantage dictated the bestowal of her favours.”
 She “used flirtatious wiles” to “establish her ascendancy” over Caesar.

 “How sweet, how pleasing were the kisses of my mouth to you this last night?”
 Poppaea asks Nero (Act I); “and the golden apples of my bosom?”
 Nero moons over them like a lovelorn adolescent: “Your breasts deserve a sweeter name.”